-- In the latter half of the 20th Century older fishermen reported that hawksbills were abundant in the Gulf of California until the 1950s but were doomed by the lucrative tortoiseshell trade.
+- In the latter half of the 20th Century older fishermen reported that hawksbills were abundant in the Gulf of California until the 1950s but were nearly eliminated by the lucrative tortoiseshell trade.
 At that time a small boat of fisherman could capture 5-7 hawksbills in a few hours of night work along the east coast of Baja California.
 The shell was sold to a local prison where inmates were famous for crafting jewelry and other ornaments (Clifton et al., 1982). - In recent years immature hawksbills stranded or captured in neritic habitats at several sites within the Gulf of California and on the Pacific coast of Baja California are thought to originate from the population that nests in low levels on the mainland in the states of Jalisco and Nayarit and on the Tres Marías Islands (Seminoff et al., 2003b). - Further south, hawksbill nesting was reported twenty-five years ago, but not in significant numbers, in El Salvador, and along the Pacific coasts of Honduras, Nicaragua, Costa Rica, and Panama. - Nesting beaches in El Salvador have been destroyed for tourist development, but the region's greatest threats have been extensive egg collection and incidental capture in shrimp trawls (Cornelius, 1982).
-Hawksbill eggs were collected along with the hundreds of thousands of turtle eggs traded annually in the region. - In the late 1980s hawksbills were present in Colombia, with the major nesting beaches located from Guapi south to the border with Ecuador, and they were hunted for tortoiseshell and may have been captured accidentally in a major shrimp fishery (Groombridge and Luxmoore, 1989).
-More recently they are still captured for meat, shell and as adornments (INVEMAR, 2002; C. Ceballos, in litt.
-22 Aug 2007).
+Hawksbill eggs have been collected along with the hundreds of thousands of turtle eggs traded annually in the region.
+In 2007 researchers reported 72 hawksbills nested on

-- In Ecuador hawksbills nested in small numbers along much of the coast 25 years ago but most commonly between Manta and Cojimíes; they foraged in the Galapagos Islands but did not nest there.
+- three Salvadoran beaches between August and November (C. Hasbun pers. comm. to M. Donnelly, Feb 2008). - In the late 1980s hawksbills were present in Colombia, with the major nesting beaches located from Guapi south to the border with Ecuador.
+They were hunted for tortoiseshell and may have been captured accidentally in a major shrimp fishery (Groombridge and Luxmoore, 1989).
+Hawksbills are still captured for meat and shell (INVEMAR, 2002; C. Ceballos, in litt.
+22 Aug 2007). - In Ecuador hawksbills nested in small numbers along much of the coast 25 years ago but most commonly between Manta and Cojimíes; they foraged in the Galapagos Islands but did not nest there.
 Although there was little evidence of exploitation, tortoiseshell was sold in mainland tourist areas.
 Some hawksbills were taken in shrimp trawls (Green & Ortiz-Crespo, 1982). - Based on the presence of immature hawksbills in the Gulf of California, researchers concluded that the area should be a priority for regional recovery efforts (Seminoff et al., 2003b).